Djean3/chatroom/README.md

 Edit
 uv venv .venv
 source .venv/bin/activate
-If you don't have uv, you can use python3 -m venv .venv instead.
+If you don't have uv, you can use:

+bash
+Copy
+Edit
+python3 -m venv .venv
+source .venv/bin/activate
 3. Open Three Terminal Windows
 Terminal 1: Run the server